 WHAT DO I MEAN BY LITERARY?

 I often describe my fiction as “literary” and it often shows up in those categories in retail stores.
-I feel like a giant moron for not making a page to address this sooner.
 I think when a lot of people hear the word “literary” some of the associations are not great.

 * Bad Storytelling

 Obviously these associations are not true for those who enjoy fiction marketed as “literary”, but for those new to that label, that is very often the association.
 There was a time in my life when that was an association I made as well.

 Let me put your mind at ease.
 That is NOT what I mean by “literary”.
 When I say “literary”, I mean that while there is a lot of external action (trust me, things happen, crazy-ass dark weird things), my books are about the Mind Fuck.
 It’s about the intense psychological states of my characters and it’s about bringing readers into that space of feeling that as well.

 One of the reasons I think Comfort Food has done so well, is so many readers tell me they felt like they WERE Emily.
 They felt like they went through everything she did and that they might have developed a bit of Stockholm Syndrome toward this guy as well.
 It’s that experience that characterizes what I write.

 There is also some sense of poetry and rhythm to a lot of the language, but not to the point it gets in the way of the story.

 If you’re new to me… welcome… and let me assure you… snobby, dry, boring, bad storytelling are things you will NEVER associate with my work once you’ve tried it.